 That it’s your job to protect your own well-being.

 That it’s important to know your limits and it’s important to know how to set boundaries.

 That you can and should stand up for yourself.

 When this piece is missing, we might end up running ourselves ragged.
 Exhausted.
 Resentful.
 Dissatisfied.
 Living somebody else’s life.

-The good news is that people-pleasing is a habit that can be broken.
+The good news is that people pleasing is a habit that can be broken.
 You can learn to start paying attention to your own needs.
 You can learn how to set boundaries.
 You can learn how to stop people pleasing.